CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 A further step would be to shift the image left and right, adjust the steering angle accordingly to encourage center driving  and regenerate the sides of the image using an auto-encoder that has been trained on the complete training dataset.
 This has not been implemented yet.

-The total number of training datasets is shown in the following table.
+The total number of recorded training datasets is shown in the following table.
 The columns contain the numbers of center, left and right view images in original and flipped state.
 The rows contain the numbers for the individual recordings of track `track1`.
 Each loop on `track1` needed to be split into 2 separate recordings, because recording the full loop at once sometimes led to an error.
 The center line driving is recorded as `center` and `counter` for the opposite direction.
 The strong recovery weaving is recorded as `weave` and `ceave` for the opposite direction.
 The medium recovery weaving is recorded as `meave` and `deave` for the opposite direction.
 Although many invalid images are ignored during the recovery weaving recordings, the total number is still high, because these loops are driven at much slower speeds.

 ```
 Number of image files: 88020